Germany in the Eurovision Song Contest 2009: Background

-The German national broadcaster, ARD, broadcasts the event within Germany and delegates the selection of the nation's entry to the regional broadcaster Norddeutscher Rundfunk (NDR).
-NDR confirmed that Germany would participate in the 2009 Eurovision Song Contest on 9 June 2008.
-Since 1996, NDR had set up national finals with several artists to choose both the song and performer to compete at Eurovision for Germany.
+As part of its duties as participating broadcaster, ARD organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Since 1996, ARD had delegated the participation in the contest to its member Norddeutscher Rundfunk (NDR).
+NDR confirmed that it would participate in the 2009 contest on 9 June 2008.
+Since 1996, NDR had set up national finals with several artists to choose both the song and performer.
 Following the resignation of Thomas Hermanns as the national final host, there were rumours that the 2009 national final would feature changes.
-Instead, ARD's entertainment coordinator Thomas Schreiber announced on 16 December 2008 that they would be "taking a break from the usual procedure" and organise an internal selection to select the German entry.
+Instead, ARD's entertainment coordinator Thomas Schreiber announced on 16 December 2008 that they would be "taking a break from the usual procedure" and organise an internal selection to select their entry.